BarnBridge/Project-Call-Notes-/call_007.md

 Essentially phase one is getting people familiar and comfortable with the products.
 What the risks are and all the definitions we are using.
 We are hoping to create standards around those terms.
 So that the industry and our potential partners use those terms as well.
 That will establish some level of uniformity.
 Providing a basis to develop future products and provide other things like ratings.

 We've had conversations with our partners.
 Chainlink– will give us price feeds to make some of these things happen.
 This sets the tone for the future.
-Potentially creating a secondary market for all the assets that are traded we are calling it Bond Desk.
+Potentially creating a secondary market for all the assets that are traded, we are calling it Bond Desk.
 We are pondering some ideas that are more long term.
 They go beyond the standards that would be 'static' to start.

 We are looking to create ways for people to measure our performance against the ratings and standards we are giving our asset baskets.
 That's down the road and in-discussion with Chainlink.
 We are trying to establish parameters around that and define the direction.
 So people understand where this is going.
 We want to make sure there's a permissionless way for people to understand— what they're investing in and track how those investments perform against the parameters we've created around the risks.